thycotic/privman-docs/agents/all/vm-deployments.md

 This article is about agent deployment to endpoints in Virtual Desktop Infrastructure (VDI) or other similar environments.
 It describes the different cases and options for deploying Privilege Manager agents to VDIs and discusses the pros and cons where relevant.
 It is expected to be read by a user who is the Privilege Manager administrator for the customer.

 Installing the Privilege Manager agent is supported as part of a VDI image build.
-There are a few different ways to accomplish this, based on the (Privilege Manager) customer’s environment and preferences.
+There are a few different ways to accomplish this, based on the (Privilege Manager) customer's environment and preferences.
 Discussion of the relevant issues and options is grouped in this article as follows:

 ## Identifying Agents to The Console